 Because many buildings still exist that contain asbestos, NESHAP created a management plan for handling these structures.
 This is because asbestos is primarily a hazard when someone disturbs it.
 When demolitions happen and construction companies don’t follow NESHAP management plans, they could unnecessarily expose workers and local populations to asbestos poisoning.

 Contact an Experienced Philadelphia Asbestos Exposure Lawyer

 If you believe you’ve been exposed to asbestos, contact your doctor and explain your symptoms.
 If you know you’ve been around buildings where asbestos was used in construction, let your physician know so he or she can look for symptoms of asbestos-related health problems.
 Talk to a PA lawyer to discover if a company, manager, or other agency negligently exposed you to dangerous asbestos.

 The personal injury lawyers of Anapol Weiss are ready to hear your case.
-Our experienced and diligent attorneys will examine all the evidence and is prepared to go to trial if necessary.
+Our experienced and diligent Asbestos attorneys will examine all the evidence and are prepared to go to trial if necessary.
 We will do what it takes to ensure you are compensated fairly.
 Call our office today to set up your free consultation.